Akarshan-Jaiswal/Project_ALBA/README.md

 <!-- What questions you are trying to answer? -->

 ### Datasets
+1. SIMD(Scottish Index of Multiple Deprivation) for the years 2016 and 2020
 #### Dataset description
 <!-- Briefly describe your task and dataset -->